-Open Access publishing movement started in early 2000s, when the academic leaders from around the world participated in the formation of the Budapest Initiative.
-They developed recommendations for Open Access publishing process “which has worked for the past decade to provide the public with unrestricted, free access to scholarly research—much of which is publicly funded.
-Making the research publicly available to everyone—free of charge and without most copyright and licensing restrictions—will accelerate scientific research efforts and allow authors to reach a larger number of readers.” (reference: http://www.budapestopenaccessinitiative.org)
+The Open Access publishing movement started in the early 2000s when academic leaders from around the world participated in the formation of the Budapest Initiative.
+They developed recommendations for an Open Access publishing process, “which has worked for the past decade to provide the public with unrestricted, free access to scholarly research—much of which is publicly funded.
+Making the research publicly available to everyone—free of charge and without most copyright and licensing restrictions—will accelerate scientific research efforts and allow authors to reach a larger number of readers” (reference: http://www.budapestopenaccessinitiative.org)

-IntechOpen’s co-founders, both scientists, created the company while doing research in robotics at the Vienna University.
-Their goals to spread the research freely “for the scientists, by the scientist’ to the rest of the world, aligned with the Open Access movement, and the company soon became the signator of the Budapest Initiative, which currently has more than 1000 supporting organizations worldwide, ranging from universities to funders.
+IntechOpen’s co-founders, both scientists themselves, created the company while undertaking research in robotics at Vienna University.
+Their goal was to spread research freely “for scientists, by scientists’ to the rest of the world via the Open Access publishing model.
+The company soon became a signatory of the Budapest Initiative, which currently has more than 1000 supporting organizations worldwide, ranging from universities to funders.

 Book chapters published in edited volumes are distributed under the Creative Commons Attribution 3.0 Unported License (CC BY 3.0).
-IN TECH upholds a very flexible copyright policy meaning that there is no copyright transfer to the publisher, and authors retain exclusive copyright to their work.
-All Monographs are distributed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+IntechOpen upholds a very flexible Copyright Policy.
+There is no copyright transfer to the publisher and Authors retain exclusive copyright to their work.
+All Monographs/Compacts are distributed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 Read more

-All scientific works are subject to peer review prior to publishing.
+All scientific works are Peer Reviewed prior to publishing.
 Read more

-The Open Access publishing model employed by IntechOpen eliminates subscription charges and pay-per-view fees enabling readers to access research at no cost.
-In order to sustain operations and keep our publications freely accessible we levy an Open Access Publishing fee for accepted manuscripts, which helps us cover the costs of editorial workflow and production of books.
+The Open Access publishing model employed by IntechOpen eliminates subscription charges and pay-per-view fees, enabling readers to access research at no cost.
+In order to sustain operations and keep our publications freely accessible we levy an Open Access Publishing Fee for manuscripts, which helps us cover the costs of editorial work and the production of books.
 Read more